 - Advertising and marketing experts, as well as representatives from successful media/tech training programs.

-- Show Me the Money: Access to Capital, Investors and Ad Dollars for Diverse Owners, exploring what incentives exist to fund or support diverse owners, including tax incentives.
+- Show Me the Money: Access to Capital, Investors and Ad Dollars for Diverse Entrepreneurs, exploring what incentives exist to fund or support diverse owners, including tax incentives.
 The panel will also focus on the important role of access to increased advertising dollars by female and minority-owned media outlets.